Loading

 6) By law, the recipient of this notice has a duty to see that you are paid from payments made to the general for work you have done.Transmittal Letter with pre-lien makes a smoother job

-Use this transmittal letter as an opportunity to butter up the sub… not tear them down… that way they will still like you… and call you on their next job!
+Use this transmittal letter as an opportunity to butter up the general… not tear them down… that way they will still like you… and call you on their next job!

 Contractor Forms: Mechanics Lien Strategy for Dummies